Information Research

 Information services: systems and management

-Examining leadership and management in an information context, and the role and functionality of information systems.
+Examining leadership and management in an information context as well as the role and functionality of information systems.
 Research areas include marketing for information services, information leadership, and library management systems’ features and functionality.

 Libraries in context

 Considering the role and impact of libraries in a range of social contexts.
-Research areas include prison libraries, teacher librarianship, public libraries, libraries in educational settings, children’s and youth literature.
+Research areas include public libraries, libraries in educational settings, including school and university libraries, prison libraries and other kinds of special libraries as well as work-integrating learning research in the context of library and information studies.
+More researchers in this area are members of the Faculty’s Libraries Research Group.

-Key people: Dr Waseem AfzalDr Mary CarrollKrystal Gagen-Spriggs, Dr Jane Garner Dr Kasey Garrison, Professor Philip Hider, Dr Kay Oddone, Dr Asim Qayyum , Dr Lizzy Tait, Anita Dewi, Dr Simon Wakeling,
+Key people: Dr Waseem AfzalDr Mary CarrollKrystal Gagen-Spriggs, Dr Jane Garner Dr Kasey Garrison, Professor Philip Hider, Dr Kay Oddone, Dr Asim Qayyum Dr Anita Dewi, Dr Simon Wakeling, Dr Yazdan Mansourian, Dr Hamid Jamali, Dr Edward Luca

 Scholarly communication